-- Click Help\Index to enter class, function, or namespace names for help information.
-This will appear in a window, outside the IDE.
-You can get a table of help contents by selecting that tab at the bottom left of the help window. - You can search the local and online resources by typing in a search query in the search bar at the top of the right pane in the help window.
-Be sure to select the filtering you want before you search. - If you put your cursor on some token and press F1 you get help for that word if it exists.
-This is a great way to learn about someone else's code. - Help files are hypertext and you can usually find what you want with some link following.
+- Select any class, function, or namespace names and press F1 for help information.
+This will appear in a browser window, outside the IDE. - You can search the online resources by typing in a search query in the search bar at the top of the help window.
+Be sure to select the filtering you want before you search. - Help files are hypertext and you can usually find what you want with some link following.